jessicarush/react-notes/life_cycle_methods.md

 ## Updating

 The next phase in the lifecycle is when a component is updated.
-A component is updated whenever there is a change in the component's state or props.
+A component is updated whenever there is a change in the component's *props*, *state* using `setState()`, or by using the `forceUpdate()` method.

 React has five built-in methods that are called, in this order, when a component is updated: